arkohut/memos/README.md

 ## Privacy and Security

-During the development of Memos, I closely followed the progress of similar products, especially [Rewind](https://www.rewind.ai/) and [Windows Recall](https://support.microsoft.com/en-us/windows/retrace-your-steps-with-recall-aa03f8a0-a78b-4b3e-b0a1-2eb8ac48701c).
+During the development of Pensieve, I closely followed the progress of similar products, especially [Rewind](https://www.rewind.ai/) and [Windows Recall](https://support.microsoft.com/en-us/windows/retrace-your-steps-with-recall-aa03f8a0-a78b-4b3e-b0a1-2eb8ac48701c).
 I greatly appreciate their product philosophy, but they do not do enough in terms of privacy protection, which is a concern for many users (or potential users).
 Recording the screen of a personal computer may expose extremely sensitive private data, such as bank accounts, passwords, chat records, etc. Therefore, ensuring that data storage and processing are completely controlled by the user to prevent data leakage is particularly important.

-The advantages of Memos are:
+The advantages of Pensieve are:

 1. The code is completely open-source and easy-to-understand Python code, allowing anyone to review the code to ensure there are no backdoors.
 2. Data is completely localized, all data is stored locally, and data processing is entirely controlled by the user.
 Data will be stored in the user's `~/.memos` directory.
 3. Easy to uninstall.
-If you no longer use Memos, you can close the program with `memos stop && memos disable`, then uninstall it with `pip uninstall memos`, and finally delete the `~/.memos` directory to clean up all databases and screenshot data.
+If you no longer use Pensieve, you can close the program with `memos stop && memos disable`, then uninstall it with `pip uninstall memos`, and finally delete the `~/.memos` directory to clean up all databases and screenshot data.
 4. Data processing is entirely controlled by the user.
-Memos is an independent project, and the machine learning models used (including VLM and embedding models) are chosen by the user.
-Due to Memos' operating mode, using smaller models can also achieve good results.
+Pensieve is an independent project, and the machine learning models used (including VLM and embedding models) are chosen by the user.
+Due to Pensieve' operating mode, using smaller models can also achieve good results.

-Of course, there is still room for improvement in terms of privacy, and contributions are welcome to make Memos better.
+Of course, there is still room for improvement in terms of privacy, and contributions are welcome to make Pensieve better.

 ## Other Noteworthy Content

 ### About Storage Space

-Memos records the screen every 5 seconds and saves the original screenshots in the `~/.memos/screenshots` directory.
+Pensieve records the screen every 5 seconds and saves the original screenshots in the `~/.memos/screenshots` directory.
 Storage space usage mainly depends on the following factors:

 1. **Screenshot Data**: